diku-dk/futhark/README.md

 performant GPU code.
 The language and compiler are developed at [DIKU](http://diku.dk) at the University of Copenhagen, originally as part of the [HIPERFIT centre](http://hiperfit.dk).
-The language and compiler are quite stable, and suitable for practical programming.
+The language and compiler are quite stable and suitable for practical programming.

-For more information, see [the website](http://futhark-lang.org).
+For more information see [the website](http://futhark-lang.org).

 There also exists a book, [Parallel Programming in Futhark](https://futhark-book.readthedocs.io/en/latest/), that serves as an extensive introduction and guide.